no1xsyzy/fyp/final.md

 Most programming languages require too much effort to create a log system.

-For example, a logging library in C language `log4c` [@log4c] contains 25 files to produce a complete logging library, while logging with this logging library is still complicated.
-There are extra lines of codes that initialize and clean up runtime of the library.
+For example, a logging library in C language "`log4c`" contains 25 files to produce a complete logging library, while logging with this logging library is still complicated.[@log4c] There are extra lines of codes that initialize and clean up runtime of the library.
 To make matters worse, logging methods

-In Python language, logging is usually done with its standard library `logging` [@python_logging], which is designed to be "pythonic".
+In Python language, logging is usually done with its standard library "`logging`" [@python_logging], which is designed to be "pythonic".
 It enhances simplicity while keeps customizability.
 Logging with this library requires little coding for initialization.
 Summarizing say, there is only one line importing the library, and all other lines with logging library have some actual effect, such as setting up log file path or filter some logs out.
 But there are still different ways to log.
-For instance, the famous asynchronous library or framework `tornado` has its own logging system.
-If you use normal `logging`, the asynchronism will be broken.
+For instance, the famous asynchronous library or framework "`tornado`" has its own logging system.
+If you use normal "`logging`", the asynchronism will be broken.

 Briefly, most existing programming languages are usually difficult to generate logs or have too many ways to do so.